TenjinInc/invar/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Documentation is produced by Yard.
+Run `bundle exec rake yard`.
+The goal is to have 100% documentation coverage and 100% test coverage.

 ## License